 Monitoring and evaluating the Gold Coast's waterways is essential for their health and sustainability.
 Improved surface and groundwater monitoring inform the way we manage waterways and their use.
 It was one of the key actions identified in our Gold Coast Water Strategy needed for us to transition to a water-sensitive city.

-Approximately 230 sites from 20 of the city's waterways are included in our monitoring program.
-These include ocean beaches, the Broadwater, rivers, creeks, canals, and freshwater and tidal lakes.
+Approximately 230 water quality sample sites are included in our monitoring program.
+These include ocean beaches, the Broadwater, rivers, creeks, canals, fresh and tidal lakes.

 The water quality information is used for a range of purposes including: